kweis/acronym/docs/paper.md

 # Summary

 Acronym is a Python implementation of an automatic reduction pipeline for the Astrophysical Research Consortium Telescope Imaging Camera (ARCTIC).
 ARCTIC is an optical-wavelength CCD camera mounted on a 3.5 meter telescope at Apache Point Observatory (APO) in Sunspot, New Mexico.
+We developed in-house procedures to reduce ARCTIC images rather than using other similar packages (e.g. @ccdproc) to handle ARCTIC's various CCD readout modes.

 Given raw ARCTIC images, acronym outputs dark, bias, and flat-corrected images.